 Salaries in independent schools may differ slightly.

-To qualify as a secondary school teacher of home economics, you need a degree in consumer studies or food and consumer studies or consumer and textile studies, or similar, plus a Professional Graduate Diploma in Education (PGDE) OR the BA Hons Food, Nutrition and Textiles Education at the University of the Highlands and Islands (UHI Perth) or the new BSc Hons Education and Curricular Studies with Teaching Qualification at the University of Strathclyde (SCQF Level 10).
+To qualify as a secondary school teacher of home economics, you need a degree (SCQF Level 9-10) in consumer studies or food and consumer studies or consumer and textile studies, or similar, plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR the BA Hons Food, Nutrition and Textiles Education at the University of the Highlands and Islands (UHI Perth) or the new BSc Hons Education and Curricular Studies with Teaching Qualification at the University of Strathclyde (SCQF Level 10).

-- For entry to a suitable degree course you normally need 4-5 Highers.
+For entry to a suitable degree course you normally need 4-5 Highers.
 Depending on the course, particular subjects or grades may be required.
 You must have Higher English and National 5 Maths.
-National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+National 5 Applications of Maths is accepted in place of Maths.

-- Your degree should normally contain 80 Scottish Credit and Qualifications Framework (SCQF) credit points.
+Your degree should normally contain 80 Scottish Credit and Qualifications Framework (SCQF) credit points.
 40 credit points must come from at least two of: consumer studies, food studies, food or textile technology and nutrition.
 The other 40 must come from those mentioned, or family studies, food sciences, health, hospitality or textile studies.
 40 of the credit points must have been studied at SCQF Level 8 (second year undergraduate level) or above.

-- For entry to PGDE, you need an approved degree, together with Higher English plus Maths at National 5 - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+For entry to PGDE, you need an approved degree, together with Higher English plus Maths at National 5 - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths.

-- Aberdeen, Dundee, Strathclyde, Highlands and Islands (Argyll College UHI, Inverness College UHI, Lews Castle College UHI, Moray College UHI, Orkney College UHI and Shetland College UHI) and Queen Margaret universities offer the PGDE in Home Economics.
+Aberdeen, Strathclyde, Highlands and Islands (at a number of colleges) and Queen Margaret universities offer the PGDE in Home Economics.